🐳Docker

 Congratulations !!
 We have successfully deployed build file received by JENKINS server (through GITHUB code) on DOCKER >> Tomcat Server.
 I am so incredibly proud of you.

-We did a lot of manual task like pulling image, building and runnning containers and copying war file from host to container but worry not we can automate all this hefty task by creating a in next section.
+We did a lot of manual task like pulling image, building and runnning containers and copying war file from host to container but worry not we can automate all this hefty task by creating a DOCKERFILE in next section.